intel-retail/automated-vending/docs_src/automated-vending-services/micro_services.md

   - `minRestockingLevel` - the minimum allowable number of units of this type to be stored in the vending machine
   - `createdAt` - the date the inventory item was created and catalogued
   - `updatedAt` - the date the inventory item was last updated (either via a transaction or something else)
-  - `isActive` - whether or not the inventory item is "active", which is not currently actively used by the Automated Checkout reference implementation for any specific purposes
+  - `isActive` - whether or not the inventory item is "active", which is not currently actively used by the Automated Vending reference implementation for any specific purposes
 - _Audit Log_ - an audit log entry contains the following attributes:
   - `cardId` - card number
   - `accountId` - account number